Crossover

 Crossover benefits from its proximity to Warragul and Drouin — Baw Baw Shire's two major towns — which offer a full range of shopping, schools, healthcare, and dining.
 The Gippsland rail line connects the region to Melbourne, with Warragul station around 10 kilometres away providing regular V/Line services.
 The Strzelecki Ranges to the south and the Mount Baw Baw plateau to the north create a scenic backdrop, and the area's green countryside appeals to those seeking a quiet semi-rural lifestyle within reach of Melbourne.

-Crossover falls under postcode 3821 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narracan (Eastern Victoria) electorate.
+Crossover falls under postcode 3821 and is governed by the Baw Baw Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Narracan (Eastern Victoria) electorate.

 📍 Location